 One, the modern employee appreciates job perks (like vacation time) just as much as the wage they earn.
 A sure fire way to scare off the best talent is to handle time off requests poorly.
 Constantly denying time off and favoring certain employee time off requests over others is a disaster waiting to happen.

 Plus, the research shows that time off actually improves employee productivity.
 When your team is well-rested and happy at work — two things a vacation is known to produce — they'll be much more likely to work harder, be more creative, and get more done.

 Quality time off policies will help you attract and retain talent, and improve the performance of each of your company's employees.
 But managing that time off isn't always easy.
 These three tips will help you manage employee time-off requests like a rockstar.

 In order to properly manage employee time off requests, you have to first make time off management a priority.
+"Track employees' working hours by using an employee hour calculator and make sure they're getting enough time off.
 This may seem obvious — and it is — but, unfortunately, many companies still neglect to do it.
 Don't be one of those companies.

 Be more like Moz, who not only gives its employees three weeks of paid vacation every year, but also $3,000 to spend on airfare, hotels, and other vacation related expenses.
 We're guessing their employee retention and satisfaction rates are through the roof with a policy like that!

 Or take Spotify, the music streaming behemoth from Sweden.
 They allow their employees to switch out traditional vacation days for others of their own choosing.
 For example, an employee who decides to work on Christmas could trade that traditional day off for a day off in July instead.

 Now your company doesn't need to implement these same policies.
 If you business is unable to pay employees to vacation, don't worry.
 The point is that both Moz and Spotify understand the value of letting their employees take time off and have developed policies and systems to manage time off requests effectively.